 Originally published on EV Obsession.

 A big tip of the hat to Bloomberg for uncovering the interesting point that Tesla sales are basically tracking the sales ramp-up of the Ford Model T (and to TeslaMondo, where I found this story).
-Bloomberg nicely summarizes things in the following video, so I’ll start with that and a screenshot from it:
+Bloomberg nicely summarizes things in the following video:

 So, basically, it’s a “simple” story.
 Tesla’s target for producing 500,000 a year by 2020 matches what Ford reached 7 years after production of the Model T started.
 Tesla’s annual production and projected production from 2013–2016 is very similar to (but slightly higher than) Ford’s Model T production from 1909-1912.
 That said, Tesla production started a few years before 2013, and we’re mixing models in Tesla’s case.
 Nonetheless, Tesla has many more competitors than Ford did.
 And, generally speaking, it’s an interesting comparison and similar growth trend… providing the line for Tesla goes forward as expected and hits 500,000 vehicles/year by 2020.